 How your page ranks extends far beyond page content. *Link popularity* is based on quality inbound and outbound links found on both your site and the web.
 Each links acts as a tally.
 It tells a Search Engine to place votes for your site.
 The *more inbound links* (or links pointing to you) *the better*!
 Google Pagerank is all about popularity and how sites link your importance.

-The properties of an inbound links is it’s type.
+The properties of an inbound links is its type.
 A link can either be a piece of text or image.
-All quality inbound links must have text containing the keywords for a certain page in your site.
-Every page’s link popularity will depend on the quality of these inbound links.
-Ultimately these links will boost your rankings.
+All *quality inbound links* must have text containing the keywords for a certain page in your site.
+Every page’s link popularity will depend on the *quality* of these inbound links.
+Ultimately these links will *boost* your rankings.

-Image links can also give you some additional ranking boost and popularity .
+Image links can also give you some additional *ranking boost* and popularity .
 But lately this is not as much of a factor as the actual content of the page.
-By adding an alt tag to the image and associated keywords you can explain to the engines more about the link.
-But again, try not to overdo the keywording here.
+By adding an alt tag to the image and associated keywords you can flag to the Engines more about the link.
+But again, *try not to overdo* the keywording here either.
 Create the alt tag with the visitor in mind.
-What would happen if the image did not load?
-Could an alt tag explain anything additional from the missing image?
+By overdoing either inbound links or spamy alt tags you will hurt your rankings eventually.